Developing Your Niche (Part One): Start As You Mean To Go On

 As a pupil, this meant starting this new stage of my academic career with the best intentions and commitment to complete everything to the best of my abilities.
 Now that I have long since surpassed this stage and stepped onto the employment ladder, this phrase which continues to echo in my mind seems to have taken on a new meaning.
 No longer does it simply correspond to doing my best (although this is undoubtedly still important) but rather, to establishing how to start my career in a way that I can ultimately find my niche.

 “Niche” according to the Oxford English Dictionary can be defined as:

 1. “A comfortable or suitable position in life or employment”

 Life is never simple and we can sometimes find ourselves in difficult and unfortunate circumstances.
-However, by making good decisions at the start of your career, you will be more likely to end up in a job that is not only enjoyable, but reflects what you were looking for to begin with.
-There is nothing more painful than being stuck in a place which is neither coherent with your core values nor makes you feel like you belong.
+However, by making good decisions at the start of your career, you will be more likely to end up in a job that is not only enjoyable but reflects what you were looking for, to begin with.
+There is nothing more painful than being stuck in a place that is neither coherent with your core values nor makes you feel like you belong.

 In order to find your niche, a job that is both comfortable and suitable, there are three key questions that I would recommend you to ask yourself today:

 2. What industry do I want to work in?